A Reflection Of The Essence Of Indian Wedding sarees

-The cultural and traditional richness of India is revealed by Indian wedding dresses.
+The cultural and traditional richness of India is revealed by Indian wedding sarees.
 Every region here has a unique wedding dress code signifying distinctive color.
 Taking into consideration the northern zone, wedding dresses here are usually green or red in color symbolizing lushness and auspiciousness respectively.

 Kanchipuram Wedding Silk Sarees (Makers),